MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-226-update.md

 ---

-### Retry a stage when Approvals and Checks time out
+### Retry a stage when approvals and checks time out

-When Approvals & Checks time out, the stage they belong to is skipped.
+When approvals and checks time out, the stage they belong to is skipped.
 Stages that have a dependency on the skipped stage are also skipped.

-Now you can retry a stage when Approvals and Checks time-out.
+Now you can retry a stage when approvals and checks time-out.
 Previously, this was possible only when an approval timed out.

 > [!div class="mx-imgBorder"]
 > ![Image showing stage retry.](../../media/226-pipelines-01.png "showing stage retry")